Cuckold: Associations

 A saint Arnoul(t), Arnolphe, or Ernoul, possibly Arnold of Soissons, is often cited as the patron saint of cuckolded husbands, hence the name of Molière's character Arnolphe.

 The Greek hero Actaeon is often associated with cuckoldry, as when he is turned into a stag, he becomes "horned".
 This is alluded to in Shakespeare's The Merry Wives of Windsor, Robert Burton's The Anatomy of Melancholy, and others.

 Cross-cultural parallels

-In Islamic cultures, the related term dayouth (دَيُّوث) can be used to describe a person who is viewed as apathetic or permissive with regards to unchaste behaviour by female relatives or a spouse, or who lacks the demeanor (ghayrah) of paternalistic protectiveness.
-Variations on the spelling include dayyuth, dayuuth, or dayoos.
+In Islamic cultures, the related term dayyūṯ (دَيُّوث) can be used to describe a person who is viewed as apathetic or permissive with regard to unchaste behaviour by female relatives or a spouse, or who lacks the demeanor (ghayrah) of paternalistic protectiveness.
+Variations on the spelling include dayouth, dayyuth, dayuuth, or dayoos.
 The term has been criticised for its use as a pejorative while also suggestive of acceptance of vain paternalistic gender roles, stigmatization of sexuality or overprotective intrusive sexual gatekeeping.